Sonic Mania Review

 Sonic Mania is a fast-paced platformer which contains the soul of the old school Sonic games.
 Like with most of the Sonic games, Dr. Robotnik is up to no good and has acquired the Phantom Ruby.
 Sonic must now traverse across 12 unique and distinct zones to defeat Dr. Robotnik’s evil machinations and retrieve the Phantom Ruby.

 Diversity of characters and long story – One of the first things that is noticeable when starting the main story is the freedom of selecting your character.
 Sonic, Tails and Knuckles are all playable in Sonic Mania which caters to different play styles.
 Sonic is fast and agile and many players may be comfortable with his speed, whereas Tails and Knuckles fall into niche roles.
 Tails is slower but can fly and cover great vertical heights quickly.
 Knuckles, like tails gives extra mobility by offering the ability to glide and climb up walls.
-Depending on the type of player, they can choose the character that fits their playstyle for a more personalised experience.
-Additionally, Sonic Mania has 12 zones each with 2 acts totalling 24 main levels not including any bonus or special stages that the player can come across.
+Depending on the type of player, they can choose the character that fits their play-style for a more personalized experience.
+Additionally, Sonic Mania has 12 zones each with 2 acts totaling 24 main levels not including any bonus or special stages that the player can come across.
 In addition to the vast number of levels the player experiences, there are also many different environments that the game takes place in such as: A film studio covered with lights and cameras to an underwater city or the wild west.
-Sonic Mania utilises many different themes to enhance the gameplay experience and offer great visual effects.
-Each unique level offers new gameplay mechanics as well as introduce new and exciting methods of travelling through the stages which keeps in with the theme of the level.
-For example, in Press Garden Zone Act 2, the wintery settings and enemies can freeze Sonic and whilst frozen he can break objects which normally cannot be destroyed such as spikes.
-This new gameplay mechanic is unique to this zone and is required to progress through the stage or to uncover additional secrets such as powerups, extra lives or giant rings which grant access to the elusive chaos emeralds.
+Sonic Mania utilizes many different themes to enhance the game-play experience and offer great visual effects.
+Each unique level offers new game-play mechanics as well as introduce new and exciting methods of travelling through the stages which keeps in with the theme of the level.
+For example, in Press Garden Zone Act 2, the wintry settings and enemies can freeze Sonic and whilst frozen he can break objects which normally cannot be destroyed such as spikes.
+This new game-play mechanic is unique to this zone and is required to progress through the stage or to uncover additional secrets such as power-ups, extra lives or giant rings which grant access to the elusive chaos emeralds.

 None! – Sonic Mania is a brilliant game and throughout playing the game, there were no audio or visual bugs experienced.
 No glitches were observed and the controls were perfect.
 No major downsides could be observed with Sonic Mania and by listing anything small or redundant, it may seem like nitpicking and thus no downsides will be listed.